hosseinsarshar/a3-bandwidth-test/a3-mega/vertex/README.md

 You can either use the built image in the `dockerhub` or build your version using the `Dockerfile` provided in this folder.
 The image contains the `main.sh` bash script which kicks off a `torch.distributed.run` across all the pods.

+All the environment variables needed for the `TCPXO` communication is provided in the `main.sh` script.

 ```
 git clone https://github.com/hosseinsarshar/a3-bandwidth-test.git